bgmwaring/bgmwaring/README.md

 ### Currently Working On
 I am currently learning Django and working on a website that runs polls.
 I am also looking to convert some of my simple command line projects into programs with easier interfaces.

+I am also studying mathematics with a focus on machine learning, currently working on developing optimisation techniques using python.
 <!--
 **bgmwaring/bgmwaring** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.